 According to AAA, there were 53,000 arrests for driving under the influence (DUI) in Pennsylvania last year.
-What may be surprising to some people is that only half of those arrests involved alcohol; the other 26,000 involved drugs.
+While there is an assumption that a majority of these incidents involve drunk driving, law enforcement officials are finding more and more cases dealing with drugged driving.
+Of the 53,000 arrests in 2016, only half involved alcohol; the other 26,000 involved drugs.

 Recently, AAA held a Drugged Driving Summit in Harrisburg to address Pennsylvania’s biggest obstacles when it comes to drugged drivers.
 State legislators, law enforcement, health care and other experts gathered at the summit to talk about how to better enforce field testing and prosecution of drugged drivers, among other topics.